paketo-buildpacks/native-image/README.md

 * Requests that the Native Image builder be installed by requiring `native-image-builder` in the build plan.
 * If `$BP_BINARY_COMPRESSION_METHOD` is set to `upx`, requests that UPX be installed by requiring `upx` in the buildplan.
-* Uses `native-image` a to build a GraalVM native image and removes existing bytecode.
+* Uses `native-image` to build a GraalVM native image and removes existing bytecode.
 Defaults to building the `/workspace` as an exploded JAR.
 If `$BP_NATIVE_IMAGE_BUILT_ARTIFACT` is set, it will build from the specified JAR file.
 * Uses `$BP_BINARY_COMPRESSION_METHOD` if set to `upx` or `gzexe` to compress the native image.

 ## Configuration